Foster Youth Services Program ResourcesResources related to foster youth service coordinating programs.

 This letters reminds local educational agencies that when reopening schools, special populations such as students in foster care and children and youth experiencing homelessness must be considered.

-Tribal Foster Youth Guidance Document(DOC)
+Tribal Foster Youth Guidance Document(DOCX)

 The Tribal Foster Youth Guidance document was designed to provide guidance and support to LEAs regarding the addition of tribal foster youth to the LCFF definition of foster youth.
 The document provides guidance and resources around data collection and reporting requirements, guidance on how to ensure these youth are identified at the local level, and links to tools on a number of different resources and web pages.